-Wherever possible, the SEA team must be responsible for leading out and coordinating consultation efforts (see section 1.10).
+Wherever possible, the SEA team must be responsible for leading out and coordinating consultation efforts related to the SEA (see section 1.10).
 This will ensure that stakeholders fully understand who is conducting the SEA, on whose behalf and the purpose it to fully gain stakeholder support and buy-in to the SEA process (see below).

 In some circumstances the SEA proponent may elect to establish a broad-based, multi-stakeholder Steering Committee for the SEA to provide oversight, advice, support, and guidance (see Chapter 12).
+This is a form of collaborative governance that is crucial to tackle multi-sector challenges and to ensure inclusive stakeholder engagement throughout the SEA process.
+It also helps to ensure that the process and outcome are more influential.